riush03/Rebound/README.md

-# `BIG-AGI` 🤖💬
+# `Rebound` 🤖💬

-Welcome to `big-AGI`, FKA `nextjs-chatgpt-app`. 👋🎉 Personal AGI App, powered by `OpenAI GPT-4` and beyond.
+Welcome to `Rebound`, FKA `nextjs-chatgpt-app`. 👋🎉 Personal LLM Web Chat bot, powered by `OpenAI GPT-4` and beyond.
 Designed for smart humans and super-heroes, this responsive web app comes with Personas, Drawing, Code Execution, PDF imports, Voice support, data Rendering, AGI functions, chats and more.
 Show your friends some `#big-AGI-energy` 🚀